itchmyback/webdev/00_midterm_1/q12-css/question.md

 ### Answer:
 These are the rules that determine which style command gets implemented first when there is a conflict between their precedence.

+### Feedback:
+Good definition so far.
+Just need details about the rules.
+You're at 20 words currently, plenty more to work with!